Askaniy/TrueColorTools/ReadMe.md

 The **Database viewer** tab provides access to the spectra database and allows you to calculate a color with the selected settings by simply clicking on an object.
 It is possible to plot one or more spectra from the database in a pop-up window.
 You can process the colors of an entire category at once and get the output in text form or as a graphical table ([examples](tables/)).

 The **Image processing** tab accepts regular images, a series of black and white images, or a spectral cube as input.
-Using the wavelength information, the image is restored in true color.
-The internal operations are similar to reconstructing the spectrum for each pixel.
+Using the wavelength information, the image is "reshot" in true color.
+The internal operations are similar to reconstructing the spectrum for each pixel, but use efficient operations on arrays.

 The **Blackbody & Redshifts** tab calculates the influence of physical phenomena on color.
 Based on the blackbody spectrum, the program displays the color and brightness changes due to Doppler and gravitational redshifts.
 You can lock the exposure on the logarithmic scale of apparent magnitude, setting the overexposure limit for a tuned blackbody object if it was in the sky replacing the Sun (at the same angular size).